anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-01-Environment-Provisioning.md

 ### 2.4.
 Provision the environment

 #### 2.4.1.
 Define variables for use
-Modify the below as appropriate for your deployment..e.g. region, zone etc. Be sure to use the right case for GCP region & zone.
+Modify the below as appropriate for your deployment..e.g. region, zone etc. Be sure to use the right case for GCP region & zone.<br>
+Regions and zones listing can be found [here](https://cloud.google.com/compute/docs/regions-zones)(zone has a -a/b/c as suffix to region/location).<br>
+For Cloud Scheduler timezone, use the Cloud Scheduler UI and see available options for you.<br>
 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`
 PROJECT_NBR=`gcloud projects describe $PROJECT_ID | grep projectNumber | cut -d':' -f2 |  tr -d "'" | xargs`